 It’s worth noting that stray kittens should never be separated from their mother or removed from their nest before you establish if the mother is coming back.
 Before you do anything, contact your local animal rescue organization for advice.

-If you’re looking for a quick summary to find out how old is my kitten and key milestones of their growth, we’ve included a checklist at the bottom of the article!
+If you’re looking for a quick summary to find out how old your kitten is with key milestones of their growth, we’ve included a checklist at the bottom of the article!

 Newborn kittens will still have their umbilical cords attached.
 Their eyes will be closed and their ears folded over.
 Their paw pads and nose leather will often be pink at this stage before they darken.
 Newborn kittens can’t yet see or hear, so they rely on their sense of smell.
 They’ll also search for the warmth and comfort of their mother cat or a similar heat source.

 Newborn kittens can’t yet regulate their own body temperature, and it’s vital that they’re kept warm with a constant heat source.
-Their body temperature will gradually increase from a newborn temperature of around 95-97 degrees Fahrenheit to 100 degrees Fahrenheit.
+Their body temperature will gradually increase from a newborn temperature of around 95-100 degrees Fahrenheit.
 The optimal temperature of their environment will be 85-90 degrees.

 By day 1, a kitten’s umbilical cord should be dried out, and at around 5 days of age, this will fall off naturally.
 Don’t be tempted to remove it yourself; just wait for nature to do its job!

 At this age, kittens have no gag reflex, so take great care if you’re bottle-feeding orphan kittens.
 They will need feeding every 1-2 hours and need help to poo.
-The mother stimulates the pooping by licking the perianal area, so you will need a to gently wipe it with a warm humid cotton.
+The mother stimulates the pooping by licking the perianal area, so you will need a to gently wipe it with a warm, humid cloth.